visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-parser.md

 - A set of accessor methods to facilitate traversal the parsed glTF data.
 - A `resolveScenegraphs` method that resolves the index based linking between objects into a hierarchical javascript structure.

+Certain glTF extensions can be fully or partially processed by the `GLTFParser`.
+See [glTF Extensions](docs/api-reference/gltf-loaders/gltf-extensions.md).

 References:

 - For more information, see [glTF and GLB support](docs/) in the Developer's Guide.